-The Employee Handbook describes important information about CGB, and I understand that I should consult my supervisor or the Manager, Human Resources regarding any questions not answered in the Handbook.
+The Employee Handbook describes important information about CGB, and I understand that I should consult my supervisor or the Human Resources Designee regarding any questions not answered in the Handbook.

 Since the information, policies, and benefits described here are necessarily subject to change, I acknowledge that revisions to the Handbook may occur.
 All such changes will be communicated through official notices and I understand that revised information may supersede, modify, or eliminate existing policies.
-Only the President of CGB, consistent with the Bylaws of CGB, has the authority to approve any revisions to the policies in this Handbook, which shall be done in writing.